Agents arrest designer of Kansas water slide that killed boy

 DALLAS — One of the designers of a massive Kansas water park slide that decapitated a 10-year-old boy has been arrested in Texas, federal authorities said Tuesday.

-Trent Touchstone, chief deputy with the U.S. Marshals Service in Dallas, said 72-year-old John Timothy Schooley was met by agents at Dallas-Fort Worth International Airport as he arrived Monday on a flight from China.
+Trent Touchstone, chief deputy with the U.S. Marshals Service in Dallas, said 72-year-old John Timothy Schooley was met by agents at Dallas-Fort Worth International Airport as he arrived on a flight late Monday.

-Schooley was being held without bond at the Dallas County jail after being arraigned on charges that include second-degree murder, according to Dallas County sheriff's spokesman Raul Reyna.
-An extradition hearing is scheduled for Wednesday and Schooley likely will be transported to Kansas next week, Reyna said.
-A Kansas conviction for second-degree murder carries a penalty of 9 to 41 years in prison.
+Schooley was being held without bond at the Dallas County jail pending his arraignment and extradition to Kansas on charges that include second-degree murder.
+If convicted on that charge, he could face as much as 41 years in prison.
+Online jail records don't indicate whether Schooley has an attorney to speak on his behalf.

-A Houston attorney for Schooley, Kit Yam, didn't immediately return a phone message seeking comment.

 A Kansas grand jury last week indicted Schooley and Jeffrey Henry , a co-owner of Texas-based Schlitterbahn Waterparks and Resorts.
 The indictment accuses Henry of making a “spur of the moment” decision to build the Verruckt ride — touted as the world's tallest water slide — and that he and Schooley lacked technical or engineering expertise in amusement park rides.
 A former operations director for Schlitterbahn also has been charged.